-Our focus is public safety, stability and accountability.
+Our focus is public safety, stability, and accountability.
 We work with youth and families to enable skill development and competencies in those we serve.

-JCCs use risk-screening tools in effort to identify those with significant risk to re-offend, then provide intensive case management and individualized plans to address the unique needs of each youth and family, using evidence-based practices.
+JCCs use risk-screening tools in an effort to identify those with significant risk to re-offend, then provide intensive case management and individualized plans to address the unique needs of each youth and family, using evidence-based practices.
 Multi-agency teams are often created to provide the array of services needed for appropriate interventions.

 Columbia County is committed to preventing additional harm to victims of crime.
-Under Oregon Law you have certain rights as the victim in a criminal case, and it is important that you know these rights.
+Under Oregon law, you have certain rights as the victim in a criminal case and it is important that you know these rights.